Más que 700 malicious libraries detected in RubyGems repository

 Information security researchers at ReversingLabs reportado el descubrimiento de 725 malicious libraries that stole the contents of the clipboard in the official RubyGems repository.

 RubyGems is a package manager for the Ruby programming language.
-According to their own site statistics, the repository contains around 158 thousand packages (called gems) with nearly 49 billion total downloads.
+According to their own site statistics, the repository contains around 158 thousand packages (called gems) con casi 49 billion total downloads.

 A complete list of libraries can be seen aquí.